ThomasBaldi/STUDY-EP-stock-sales/README.md

 ---

-2. Registered users that have added items in their cart can change the desired quantity for the respective items through "PUT/item_cart/:id" with a the item id as a parameter and a request body like the following one:
+2. Logged in users that have added items in their cart can change the desired quantity for the respective items through "PUT/item_cart/:id" with a the item id as a parameter and a request body like the following one:

 ```JSON
 {